-The laws created by Parliament are the highest ranking in the land, overruling all other laws.
-As noted earlier, while statute law assumes the existence of common law, in the event of a conflict between common law and statute law-or where the common law has been restated in the form of a statute, or codified-statue law will prevail.
+The laws created by Parliament overrule all other laws.
+As noted earlier, while statute law assumes the existence of common law, in the event of a conflict between common law and statute law-or where the common law has been restated in the form of a statute, or codified statute law will prevail.

 Common law principles will be maintained only to the point at which they conflict with statute law.
-The reason for this is that judges are independent of Parliament (and the people), while politicians, who are responsible for the making of statute law, are accountable to the people through the electoral process.
+The reason is that judges are independent of Parliament (and the people), while politicians, who are responsible for the making of statute law, are accountable to the people through the electoral process.

 If people don't like the laws that the politicians make in Parliament, they can vote them out at election time.
-There is, therefore, a degree of accountability as far as politicians are concerned which is absent in the case of judges.
+There is, therefore, a degree of accountability as far as politicians are concerned, which is absent in the case of judges.